 It is important to refer to your user guide to know how many jars (and size) you can fit in your canner at one time.
 In my Presto 23 Quart Pressure Canner I can safely fit 16-pint jars when using a rack to stack jars.
 So, 8 on the bottom, the rack and 8 more jars stacked on top of the rack.
 This recipe is for 4 lbs. of dry beans.

-- Heat a large pot of water and keep hot until needed.
+- Heat a large pot of water and keep it hot until needed.

 - Add seasonings if you like.
-Salt, garlic, cumin etc. can be added to the jars.
+Salt, garlic, cumin, and other spices can be added directly to the jars.

-- Ladle in hot water, filling each jar to 1″ headspace.
+- Ladle in hot water, filling each jar to 1 inch headspace.

 - De-bubble the jars by placing the de-bubbler in the center of the jar and swirling it around a few times to release any trapped air.
-Top off the jars if needed to bring them back to 1″ headspace.
+Top off the jars if needed to return to 1 inch headspace.

-- Wipe the rim of the jars with a vinegar-soaked towel to remove anything from the rim that may prevent the lid from sealing properly.
+- Wipe the rim of each jar with a vinegar-soaked towel to remove anything that might prevent the lid from sealing properly.

-- Place jars in the pressure canner, fill with 3 quarts of water (If using a Presto Canner).
-Check your user guide to see how much water you need if you are using any other pressure canner.
-Place the lid on, lock it into place and set the heat to high.
+- Place jars in the pressure canner and fill with 3 quarts of water if using a Presto canner.
+If you are using a different model, check your user guide for the correct amount of water.
+Place the lid on, lock it into place, and set the heat to high.

-- Once the pressure canner starts to vent (continuous stream of steam), allow it to vent for 10 minutes before placing the pressure regulator on.
-Once the canner has vented for 10 minutes and the pressure regulator has been placed on you will need to allow the canner to come up to 10 pounds of pressure.
-Check you user guide to see if you need a different amount of pressure based on your altitude.
+- Once the pressure canner starts to vent a steady stream of steam, allow it to vent for 10 minutes before placing the pressure regulator on.
+After venting, place the regulator and allow the canner to come up to 10 pounds of pressure.
+Check your user guide for altitude-specific pressure adjustments.

 - Set a timer for 75 minutes for pint jars or 90 minutes for quart jars.
-Adjust the heat to maintain the pressure.
+Adjust the heat as needed to maintain pressure.

 - Once the time is up, turn the heat off and allow the pressure to drop to zero before removing the pressure regulator and the lid.
 Allow the jars to sit in the canner for 5 minutes before carefully removing them with the canning jar lifter.
 Place on a towel in an area that they will not be bothered.
 Allow them to rest for 12 hours before removing the rings and checking the seals.